Iowa beats Penn State; Nittany Lions 0-5 for first time

 Iowa: The Hawkeyes minimized mistakes and capitalized on Penn State’s errors to stay mostly in control.
 They’ll get a pair of struggling squads in Nebraska and Illinois next, but will need some help to have a shot at the Big Ten West crown in the regular-season finale against Wisconsin.

 Penn State: No Nittany Lions squad has ever been in this situation, winless through the first five weeks of their season.
-With few standout performances until Clifford entered the game, and with star tight end Pat Freiermuth, who didn’t suit up for this one, now on the shelf possibly for the balance of the season, Penn State is playing for pride.
+With few standout performances until Clifford entered the game, and with Freiermuth shelved, Penn State is playing for pride.

 UP NEXT